8 Symptoms Of Cyclothymic Disorder And When To Seek Help

 • Having trouble with memory, concentration, or decision-making.
 During a depressive episode, lapses in memory may occur.
 Concentration may appear fragmented, and tasks that would otherwise be simple might feel overwhelming.

 • Having thoughts about or contemplating suicide.
-When feelings of numbness or sadness take a strong hold, some people with cyclothymic disorder may begin to have thoughts of or attempt self-harm.
-If you or someone you know is in need of immediate support, call the National Suicide Prevention Lifeline at 1-800-273-8255.
-The Lifeline offers free emotional support to those in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+When feelings of numbness or sadness take a stronghold, some people with cyclothymic disorder may begin to have thoughts of or attempt self-harm.
+If you or someone you know needs immediate support, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+The Lifeline offers classified and free emotional support to those in suicidal crisis or emotional distress 24 hours a day, 7 days a week.

-Currently, no medication is explicitly approved for the treatment of cyclothymia disorder.
-However, a primary care provider or mental health professional may prescribe certain medications to manage the symptoms associated with the disorder.
+Currently, no medication is explicitly approved to treat cycoclythmic disorder.
+However, a primary care provider or mental health professional may prescribe certain medications, such as a mood stabilizer, to manage the symptoms associated with the disorder.

-In addition to possible medication management, psychotherapy (talk therapy) is usually recommended for those living with any type of bipolar disorder.
+In addition to possible medication management, a treatment plan for cyclothymic disorder may involve psychotherapy (talk therapy).
 Psychotherapy is a term used to describe a variety of treatment techniques that help individuals learn to identify and change troubling emotions, thoughts, and behaviors.

 In addition to speaking with your doctor, it may be a good idea to reach out to a licensed therapist who can help you begin pursuing psychotherapy that makes sense for your needs.
-And even if you are not yet comfortable with meeting personally with a counselor or therapist, online counseling services are available to help.
+If you are not yet comfortable meeting personally with a counselor or therapist, online counseling services are available to help.
 By meeting with a therapist online, you can get help at a time and place that works for you.

 Not only is online therapy convenient, but it’s also capable of significantly improving various mental health symptoms.
 In fact, one recent review of 17 studies on the effectiveness of online cognitive behavioral therapy found that it could be just as effective as in-person treatment in terms of treating mental health symptoms, specifically those related to depression.
-The same review also discovered that online therapy was a more cost-effective option for clients, which may mean that it makes it easier to pursue treatment consistently and with minimal stress.
+The same review also discovered that online therapy was a more cost-effective option for clients, which can make it easier to pursue treatment consistently and with minimal stress.

 Takeaway

-Cyclothymic disorder, a type of bipolar disorder, can produce symptoms that may be tricky to detect but can be potentially harmful to your mental health nonetheless.
-If you are experiencing any of the symptoms mentioned in this article, it may be time to reach out your doctor and a mental health professional so that you can receive the treatment you may need.
+Cyclothymic disorder, a type of bipolar disorder, can produce symptoms that may be tricky to detect but can be potentially harmful to your mental health, nonetheless.
+If you are experiencing any of the symptoms mentioned in this article, it may be time to reach out to your doctor or a mental health professional so you can receive the treatment you may need.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.